Progress towards understanding ultranonlocality through the wavevector and frequency dependence of approximate exchange-correlation kernels: Definitions of density variables

-Real solids are typically not weakly varying, however the valence densities of Si, and less so C, are approximately weakly varying about their average density, which we \emph{define} as
+Real solids are typically not weakly varying; however, the valence densities of Si, and less so C, are approximately weakly varying about their average density, which we \emph{define} as

-In pseudopotential codes like VASP, only the valence electrons are considered, and the core electrons are replaced by a nonlocal effective potential inside a core radius.
-Therefore the variables $n(\bm{R})$ and $n(\bg)$ are really the \emph{valence} density and the Fourier transform of the valence density, respectively.
+In pseudopotential codes like VASP, only valence electrons are considered, and the core electrons are replaced by a non-local effective potential inside a core radius.
+Therefore, the variables $n(\bm{R})$ and $n(\bg)$ represent the \emph{valence} electron density and the Fourier transform of the valence electron density, respectively.

-Virtually all exchange-correlation kernels based around the paradigm of the UEG require real density input, therefore in Eq. (\ref{eq:alpha_sum}), we evaluate
+Virtually, all xc kernels based on the UEG paradigm require a real-density input; therefore, in Eq. (\ref{eq:alpha_sum}) we evaluate